-While the Company is not required to have at least half the Board as Independent Directors as the Non-Executive Chairman is also an Independent Director, there is a strong independent element on the Board with independent Directors constituting at least half of the Board.
-Currently, the Board consists of five Directors of whom three are independent and non-executive.
+The Company has at least half of the Board as Independent Directors and the Non-Executive Chairman is also an Independent Director, hence, there is a strong independent element on the Board with Independent Directors constituting at least half of the Board.
+Currently, the Board consists of six Directors of whom four are independent and non-executive.